claytonmcast/thesis-ml/readme.md

 ---

-## 📬 Contact
+## 🎓 Academic Context

-Built with ❤️ for my Master's thesis at [Your University Name].
+Built for my Master's thesis at Malta College of Arts, Science & Technology
-If you'd like to discuss the project or collaboration, feel free to reach out!